MIRI MRS Dithering

 The MIRI medium-resolution spectrometer (MRS) is spatially undersampled at all wavelengths, particularly at the shortest wavelengths within each channel (see Figure 1).
 Ideal sampling of a point spread function (PSF) should provide at least two samples per spatial resolution element in order to avoid loss of information.
 Dithering is therefore necessary to (1) improve this spatial sampling, (2) mitigate bad pixels by sampling the image with redundant detector locations, and (3) allow for sufficient PSF separation that pairs of exposures can be used as background exposures for each other.

-The MRS consists of four separate IFUs, each with their own pixel size and slice width (see Table 1 on the MRS main page), that observe a scene simultaneously.
-These sizes have been chosen so that specific offsets can be applied to the telescope pointing that will simultaneously produce half-integer changes in the sampling for all four channels.
-An offset in the across-slice direction of 0.968" for instance corresponds to a move of 5.5, 3.5, 2.5, and 1.5 slices, respectively, in channels 1–4.
+The MRS consists of four separate IFUs, each with a different wavelength range, pixel size, and slice width (see Table 1 on the MRS main page).
+Since all four IFUs observe a scene simultaneously, the MIRI dithering strategy must simultaneously achieve half-integer offsets in sampling for all four channels.
+The MRS slice widths of 0.176, 0.277, 0.387, and 0.645 arcsec (Channels 1-4 respectively) were designed to accommodate such a strategy; an offset in the across-slice direction of 0.968" for instance corresponds to a move of 5.5, 3.5, 2.5, and 1.5 slices, respectively, in channels 1–4.
 Similarly, offsets in the along-slice direction of 2.058" correspond to nearly half-integer offsets of 10.50, 10.50, 8.43, and 7.54 pixels, respectively, in channels 1–4.

 Available dither patterns

-- Either a 2-Point1 or a 4-Point pattern
+- Either a 2-Point or a 4-Point pattern.

 Dither patterns optimized for point sources

-The default dither pattern for MRS is a 4-Point pattern that is optimized for point source observations at all wavelengths.
-As such, it provides an offset, which is large enough to separate channel 4 images, for accurate background subtraction (offset ~3 times the FWHM of a point source in channel 4) while keeping the channel 1 images comfortably within the field of view (channel 4 has larger field of view than channel 1).
-This pattern is illustrated in Figure 2 (top left panel).
+The default dither pattern for MRS is a 4-Point pattern that is optimized for Point Source observations at ALL wavelengths.
+As such, it provides an offset large enough to separate channel 4 images for accurate background subtraction (offset ~3 times the FWHM of a point source in channel 4) while keeping the channel 1 images comfortably within the field of view (channel 4 has larger field of view than channel 1).
+This pattern is illustrated in Figure 2 (middle panel).

 For observers who wish to increase the separation between the point source locations in successive exposures, variations on this basic pattern are provided that further increase the separation distance.
 These variations are channel-specific, in the sense that they achieve the greatest separation in a particular wavelength channel at the cost of poorer spatial sampling and smaller common field of view in other channels.
-The pattern optimized for channel 1 is identical to the default pattern.
-In contrast, the pattern optimized for channel 4, for instance, achieves a point source separation of eight times the FWHM in channel 4 at the cost of moving the target entirely out of the field of view in channel 1 (see Figure 2, top right panel).
+The pattern optimized for Channel 1 is identical to the default pattern optimized for ALL wavelengths.
+In contrast, the pattern optimized for Channel 4, for instance, achieves a point source separation of eight times the FWHM in channel 4 at the cost of moving the target entirely out of the field of view in channel 1 (see Figure 2, right panel).

 Additionally, point source dither patterns can be specified with either of two Directions on the sky.
-The "positive" orientation repeats the pattern of the default "negative" orientation but with the offset directions swapped in order to rotate the movement on the sky by 43º, giving some flexibility in accommodating source geometry.
+The "positive" orientation repeats the pattern of the default "negative" orientation but with the offset directions swapped in order to rotate the movement on the sky by 43º, giving some flexibility in accommodating source geometry for a given spacecraft roll angle.

 Dither patterns optimized for extended sources

-Note that when using an extended source optimized pattern, a dedicated sky exposure must be declared within APT in order to provide a reference background image free of source contamination.
+Note that when using an Extended Source pattern, a dedicated sky exposure should be linked within APT in order to provide a reference background image free of source contamination.

 2-Point vs 4-Point dithers